-&lt;sup>10 Although I say the coins are Gupta gold coins, the database actually includes 36 coins that, while traditionally thought to be Gupta coins, are almost certainly Hun issues.
-They include 16 coins of the king known as Prakāśāditya, who I have shown is in fact the Hun king Toramāṇa (see Pankaj Tandon: "The Identity of Prakāśāditya," Journal of the Royal Asiatic Society, Vol. 25, No. 4, October 2015, pp. 647-668).
-The remaining 20 consists of photographs of every coin, along with the weight and diameter.
-The museum collections included are those of the Ashmolean Museum at Oxford (73 coins), the British Museum, London (286), the Bihar State Museum, Patna (122), the Rajasthan State Museum, Jaipur (23), and the three major museums of the Uttar Pradesh State Museum system (344): Jhansi, Lucknow and Mathura.
+The evidence is in the form of a database of 1,609 Gupta gold coins constituting most or all of the collections of seven different museums and nine private collectors.
+The database consists of photographs of every coin, along with the weight and diameter.
+The die axis is not recorded as it is random.
+The museum collections included are those of the Ashmolean Museum, Oxford (73 coins), the British Museum, London (286), the Bihar State Museum, Patna (122), the Rajasthan State Museum, Jaipur (23), and the three major museums of the Uttar Pradesh State Museum system (344): Jhansi, Lucknow and Mathura.
 The private collections together added an additional 761 coins.
-Although the private collections might overweight less common coin types or kings, because of their greater desirability to collectors, I feel that all together this database constitutes a reasonably representative sample of the entire corpus of Gupta gold coins.
+Although the private collections might have more of the rarer coin types or kings, because of their greater desirability to collectors, I feel that altogether this database constitutes a reasonably representative sample of the entire corpus of Gupta gold coins.
 Indeed, in an early version of the study, I had not yet included the coins from the Ashmolean and British Museums; once I added them, the results did not change in any significant way.
 I therefore feel that this sample database should yield fairly robust results.
-I should note that I did not include in the database coins that were holed, carried clasps, or otherwise presented obvious features that rendered them non-comparable to the other coins.
+I did not include in the database coins that were holed, carried clasps, or otherwise presented obvious features that rendered them non-comparable to the other coins.

 The main advantage of having such a large representative sample of Gupta coins is that we can apply statistical methods in order to place our results on a footing that is more defensible scientifically.
 Kumar, in his analysis of the Sun variety coins, emphasized their weights, but the analysis was by necessity somewhat ad hoc.
-Here, because of the use of a large sample and the application of statistical methods, we can feel more secure in making statements about the weights of different coin types.
-I will apply the data to several questions of interest besides the attribution of the Sun variety coins.
-Analysis of the database also plays an important role in supporting the proposal I am making here to reattribute additional coins of Candragupta II to Candragupta III.
+Here, we can feel more secure in making statements about the weights of different coin types.
+I will apply the data to several questions besides the attribution of the Sun variety coins.
+Analysis of the database also plays an important role in supporting the proposal I am making here to reattribute additional coins of Candragupta III to Candragupta III.